Bish (group): 2015: Formation and debut

-On 31 May, Bish held their first solo concert, "This Is For Bis", at Nakano Heavy Sick Zero.
-Though venue's capacity was merely 80 people, it was chosen for its significance, being the venue where BiS' first one-man was held.
+On 31 May, Bish held their first solo concert, "This is for Bis", at Nakano Heavy Sick Zero.
+Though venue's capacity was merely 80 people, it was chosen for its significance, being the venue where Bis' first one-man was held.
 During the show, the members announced an audition to recruit more members, and a single to be released in September.

 In August, Bish performed at the 2015 Tokyo Idol Festival.
 However, due to their fans and fans of their sister group POP (Period of Plastic 2 Mercy) failing to follow the rules of the festival during the groups' performances, both groups had all events on the second day cancelled.
-Footage from the festival that was broadcast on TV shows festival staff attempting to bring Bish's performance to a halt in the middle of a song.
+Footage from the festival was broadcast on TV shows showing festival staff attempting to bring Bish's performance to a halt in the middle of a song.

 On 5 August, two new Bish members were revealed: Lingling and Hashiyasume Atsuko, bringing the total number of members up to six.
 Just as the earlier members of the group, their profile photos were taken with black contact lenses.
 Their true faces could not be revealed until they gained more Twitter followers than Bish manager Junnosuke Watanabe.
 However, Watanabe got bored of waiting and lowered the number to 5000 followers for both members, and their faces were revealed later that week.
+On 14 August 2015, Bish revealed the music video for their first single, the Celtic metal song "OTNK", featuring the new members, the single was released on September 2.
+On 26 August, Bish held the concert "Tokyo Bish Shine" at Zepp Tokyo, where Lingling and Hashiyasume Atsuko make their live debut.